by Dr. Bill Rawls

 The human body is a complex collection of living cells.
 When all the cells in the body are healthy and working in unison, you feel well.
 Symptoms occur when cells are stressed.
 Sometimes the symptom points to the source of stress: for example, joint pain indicates that cells in the joints have been taxed or injured.
 Symptoms like fatigue, however, suggest that cells throughout the body are overburdened, and communications that unify cellular functions have been compromised.

 Fortunately, cells can recover from being stressed; it’s what healing is all about.
 Cells can repair internal damage, and even when they’re injured beyond repair, other cells in the body can divide to make replacements (some cells do this better than others: skin cells have the highest potential in the body to regenerate and nerve cells have the lowest potential).
-That is, if the stress resolves or is relieved.
+That is if the stress resolves or is relieved.

 Chronic illness occurs when stress never resolves, and our cells don’t get a chance to recover from being overworked.
 There are many different chronic illnesses because different cells in the body can become chronically stressed in different ways.